 The latissimus dorsi1 enables a variety of upper-body movements.
 Any time you reach your arms overhead, whether you’re placing something on a high shelf or exploding into an Olympic clean and jerk, you’re engaging your lats.
-Well-defined lat muscles contribute to the bodybuilder X-frame physique and classic athletic V-taper, so they’re important for aesthetic reasons, too.
+Well-defined lat muscles can contribute to the bodybuilder “X-frame” physique and classic athletic “V-taper,” so they’re important for aesthetic reasons, too.

 The lats are where it’s at, but how can you target them during your back workouts?

-The lat pulldown exercise is popular, but it takes more than a single exercise to fully work those lats.
+The lat pulldown exercise is popular, but it takes more than a single exercise to fully work these muscles.
 That’s why we’re sharing eight of our favorite dumbbell lat exercises that you can perform with minimal equipment from just about anywhere.
+You don’t need to buy any extra gear, either, since a good back workout with dumbbells can provide all of the back training you need.

-Caine Wilkes, OLY, USAW-L1, and GGR senior staff writer, shares step-by-step instructions for performing these lat-specific dumbbell exercises with proper form, the benefits of using dumbbells to build your lats, and more.
+In this guide, Caine Wilkes, OLY, CNC, USAW-L1, shares step-by-step instructions for performing these lat-specific dumbbell exercises with proper form, along with some benefits of using dumbbells to build your lats, and much more.
 Lats get into it!

 Bent-Over Dumbbell Row